prisma/prisma/docs/prisma2-cli.md

 ### Global installation

-While it is recommended to [locally install](#local-installation-recommended) the `prisma2` CLI, you can also install it globally on your machine.
+While it is recommended to [locally install](#local-installation-recommended) the Prisma 2 CLI, you can also install it globally on your machine.

 > **Warning**: If you have several Prisma projects on your machine, a global installation can lead to version conflicts between these projects.